MichelleAppel/SCAPE/README.md

-Below is a revised README that incorporates an overview, motivation & context, biological inspiration, mathematical framework, and a description of the architecture.
-A concise usage snippet is provided at the end.

----

 # Phosphene-Aware Adaptive Filtering for Prosthetic Vision

 This repository implements an adaptive spatial frequency filtering framework designed specifically for prosthetic vision.
 Our method adapts visual filtering based on the non-uniform distribution of phosphenes (or cortical density) to better reflect the visual information available to prosthetic devices.